allenelguira16/mini-react/README.md

 When looping through elements, you can use the `loop` helper.
 While you can still loop using .map in array, it is not efficient.

-Use .map only if purely representational, if it needs cache like it looping through components and it has state, use `loop` helper
+Use .map only if purely representational, if it needs cache like looping through components and it has state, use `loop` helper

 With `loop` helper, it is efficient and cache's DOM elements properly.